kabbas570/kabbas570.github.io/_projects/2023-12-10-detection.md

 <center><img src="/images/projects/detect_1.png"></center>

 ## Project Aims
--  Develop a deep neural network solution for automatic corrosion detection on transmission towers
+-  Develop an AI-based algorithm to identify different components of a transmission tower
-- The project involved a two-step approach where firstly, we separate the steel works against the background, followed by segmenting the Rust on the Steel
+-  Regular inspections using drones or cameras with automated detection systems can identify potential issues before they lead to failures.
-- The algorithm can work on large-scale iamges
+-  Cost saving for the efficient and safe operation of high-voltage transmission systems.
-- A short demo is [Available Here](https://keen-ai.com/case-study/corrosion-detection-on-overhead-line-towers/)
+- A short demo is [Available Here](https://keen-ai.com/blog/successfully-utilising-machine-learning-and-ai-at-a-transmission-operator/) and [Also Here](https://keen-ai.com/case-study/detecting-high-risk-distribution-poles-with-ai/)